anthonydiiorio/Blog/content/posts/zoom-h2n-review/index.md

 ## Review

-The Zoom H2n can record from it's five capsules in four modes:
+The Zoom H2n can record from it's four capsules in four modes:

 - XY: 90° Stereo XY pattern
-- Mid-Side: Front facing and 2ch side capsule with adjustable pattern or raw recording. (default 0dB = 120°)
+- Mid-Side: Front facing and a figure 8 side capsule with adjustable pattern or raw recording. (default 0dB = 120°)
 - 2 Channel Surround: 360 recording from the XY and MS capsules
 - 4 Channel Surround: Split files from the XY and MS capsules